Master of Arts in Teaching in Special Education

 Frequently Asked Questions

-The program will include a minimum of 53 credits (with additional optional classes).
+This program includes a minimum of 53 (with additional optional classes).
 You can calculate the total or term by term estimated tuition using this tuition calculator.

 No, you don't need a teaching license to begin this program.
 The program is designed for those seeking initial or additional endorsement in Special Education: Generalist.